OpenRailAssociation/technical-committee/incubation_process.md

 *Examples from CNCF incubation process, to be adopted*

-* Document that it is being used successfully in production by at least three independent adopters which, in the TOC’s judgement, are of adequate quality and scope.
 * Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TOC has final judgement over the level of activity that is adequate to meet these criteria